Comstock Review, Inc.

 What Do You Look For In A Submission?

-We care about content -and- craft.
-We appreciate playfulness, but show us what language can do!
-Thoughtful sound & imagery.
-A compelling read, a startling insight, meaningful use of poetic technique.
+We care about content -and- craft; sincerity and playfulness.
+Show us what language can do, with thoughtful sound & imagery: a compelling read, a startling insight, meaningful use of poetic technique.
 We prefer Submittable but also accept USPS.

 What Advice Do You Have For First-time Submitters?